 5 Misconceptions About Aging

 When you think about getting older, what comes to mind?
-Becoming weak and frail?
+Becoming frail and weak?
 Forgetful and confused?
 Grumpy and depressed?
 There are a lot of stereotypes that are associated with getting older.
-Many people are scared of aging because they feel that these stereotypes are unavoidable, and that old age will be unpleasant.
-However, many of these stereotypes are misconceptions that aren't totally based on facts.
-Old age can actually be a lot of fun if you ignore the stereotypes and just focus on making the most out of your life.
-Here are 5 misconceptions about aging, and the truths behind the stereotypes.
+Many people are scared of aging because they feel that these stereotypes are unavoidable and that old age will be unpleasant.
+However, many of these stereotypes are misconceptions that aren't entirely based on facts.
+Old age can actually be a lot of fun if you ignore the stereotypes and focus on making the most out of your life.
+Here are 5 misconceptions about aging and the truths behind the stereotypes.

 1. It’s Too Late to Start Healthy Lifestyle Habits

-As a matter of fact, there’s no better time to start getting healthy than in older age.
+In fact, there’s no better time to start getting healthy than in older age.
 Many older adults neglect exercise and eat poorly, which is one reason why they start becoming weaker and more unhealthy.
 Things like getting regular physical activity and practicing proper nutrition are actually a lot easier than they sound, and the benefits that they provide are tremendous.
-By adding these healthy habits to their routines, older adults will be able to get stronger and more active, thus helping them live longer and healthier lives.
+Older adults can get stronger and more active by adding these healthy habits to their routines, which helps them live longer, happier lives.

 2. Getting Dementia or Alzheimer’s Is Inevitable

-It’s a common misconception that all older adults will eventually develop dementia or Alzheimer’s at some point.
+It’s a common misconception that all older adults will eventually develop dementia or Alzheimer’s.
 These conditions are somewhat common, but they’re not an inevitable part of aging.
 The truth is that 1 in 11 Canadians over age 65 live with dementia, with the rate increasing to 1 in 3 Canadians over 85.
 The good news is that much of the risk of developing dementia and Alzheimer’s comes from preventable unhealthy lifestyle habits, rather than genes.

-While many people assume that it’s mostly a genetic risk, most Alzheimer’s disease doesn’t run in families.
+While many people assume that Alzheimer’s is mostly a genetic risk, most Alzheimer’s disease doesn’t run in families.
 Less than 5% of cases of Alzheimer’s are familial.
 Serious risk factors for Alzheimer’s include high blood pressure and high cholesterol, obesity, diabetes, and smoking.
-By adopting a healthy diet, a regular exercise routine, and avoiding cigarettes, this can go a long way towards the prevention of Alzheimer’s and dementia.
+Adopting a healthy diet, exercising regularly, and avoiding cigarettes can go a long way towards preventing Alzheimer’s and dementia.